The WORD in Other Words by Fr John Cruz SVD (Philippines)

 Today‘s Gospel presents a similar situation.
 A woman, a Syrophoenician by birth, came to Jesus, a Jew, for the healing of her daughter.
 This Greek woman and the Muslim mother implored the aid of our God for the wellbeing of their children, and were cured.

 Both cases present the reality of a mother‘s love going the extra mile, especially in desperate situations.
-Sacrificing one‘s self for the sake of others is beyond romantic love that we celebrate today (Happy Valentine‘s Day!)
+Sacrificing one‘s self for the sake of others is beyond romantic love that we celebrate on Valentine‘s Day!)

 Persistence and courage in begging Jesus for healing is what freed their daughters from sickness.
 As Christians, can our belief in God‘s healing power compare to these women of other faith?